In this guide you will find color-coded references to other guides and materials:

 They make you tunnel vision as you approach the target, so you might miss other nearby enemies until it’s too late.

 When they fail, they fail hard.
 Any engagement can sometimes go wrong.
-But a failed melee engagement leaves you very close to enemies without an effective way to engage.
+But a failed melee engagement often leads to death.

 Being close to enemies is dangerous.
 You may be hit by friendly fire that was intended for the enemy.